recommenders-team/recommenders/SETUP.md

 It is straightforward to install the recommenders package within a [virtual environment](https://docs.python.org/3/library/venv.html).
 However, setting up CUDA for use with a GPU can be cumbersome.
 We thus recommend running the virtual environment within an Nvidia docker container as the most convenient way to do this.

+    # start docker daemon if not running
+    sudo dockerd &
     sudo nvidia-docker run -v /usr:/host_usr -it 2d6e4efb9d8d

     Within container: